Each time that I visit the Smoky Mountain Region we always discover so many fun things to do and find so many reasons to want to come back.

 The lumberjack skills that you witness by both the men and the women will definitely blow your mind!

-My favorite moments were when the lumberjacks raced up and down the pole and the log rolling challenge that kept on getting crazier the wetter the log got.
+My favorite moment was when the lumberjacks raced up and down the pole.
+The log rolling challenge was also fun to watch because kept on getting crazier the wetter the log got.

-Seating is first-come, first serve and it’s recommended to arrive 30 minutes prior to the show to get your preferred seating and there is an intermission so that kids can get a special photo op.
+Seating is first-come, first-serve and it’s recommended to arrive 30 minutes prior to the show to get your preferred seating.
+There is an intermission so that kids can get a special photo op.

 Attend a Performance at the Smoky Mountain Opry